 Abstract

-Rapid population growth in Ocean County, New Jersey since the 1930s coupled with the conversion of forested land to urban land has placed increasing demands upon the freshwater resources in this area.
-A study undertaken to examine the effects of groundwater withdrawals in Ocean County and vicinity from four primary aquifers: the unconfined Kirkwood-Cohansey aquifer system; and the deeper, confined Rio Grande water-bearing zone; Atlantic City 800-foot sand; and Piney Point aquifer is presented.
+Rapid population growth in Ocean County, New Jersey, since the 1930s, coupled with the conversion of forested land to urban land, has placed increasing demands upon the freshwater resources in this area.
+A study was undertaken to examine the effects of groundwater withdrawals in Ocean County and vicinity from four primary aquifers—the unconfined Kirkwood-Cohansey aquifer system, the deep confined Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer.
 A three-dimensional groundwater flow model of the Ocean County study area was developed to simulate the groundwater flow system.
-The influence of groundwater withdrawals in the Ocean County study area on the flow system is evaluated using transient groundwater-flow model simulations that incorporate three different withdrawal schemes—no-withdrawal conditions, post-development withdrawal conditions, and maximum-allocation withdrawal conditions.
-Simulation of no-withdrawal conditions excludes all groundwater withdrawals.
-Post-development conditions include reported monthly withdrawals at all production wells from January 2000 through December 2003, and maximum-allocation withdrawal conditions include the maximum withdrawal at each well allowed by New Jersey Department of Environmental Protection permits.
-Particle tracking analysis on results from steady-state model simulations of post-development (average annual 2000–03) groundwater withdrawal conditions and average maximum-allocation groundwater withdrawal conditions delineates particle flow paths from production wells to the point of recharge, and estimates particle travel times.
+The influence of groundwater withdrawals in the Ocean County study area on the flow system was evaluated using transient groundwater-flow model simulations that incorporate three different withdrawal schemes—no-withdrawal conditions, postdevelopment withdrawal conditions, and maximum-allocation withdrawal conditions.
+Simulation of no-withdrawal conditions excluded all groundwater withdrawals.
+Postdevelopment conditions included reported monthly withdrawals at all production wells from January 2000 through December 2003, and maximum-allocation withdrawal conditions included the maximum withdrawal allowed by New Jersey Department of Environmental Protection permits at each well.
+Particle tracking analysis using results from steady-state model simulations of postdevelopment groundwater withdrawal conditions (average annual 2000 to 2003) and average maximum-allocation groundwater withdrawal conditions delineated particle flow paths from production wells to the point of recharge, and estimated particle travel times.

-Compared to no-withdrawal conditions, post-development withdrawal conditions reduce the amount of groundwater flow out of the Kirkwood-Cohansey aquifer system into streams, increase the net flow of water into other layers, reduce net flow into or out of storage, and reduce flow from the Kirkwood-Cohansey aquifer system to constant head cells.
+Compared with no-withdrawal conditions, postdevelopment withdrawal conditions reduced the amount of groundwater flow out of the Kirkwood-Cohansey aquifer system into streams, increased the net flow of water into other layers, reduced net flow into or out of storage, and reduced flow from the Kirkwood-Cohansey aquifer system to constant head cells.

-Freshwater discharging to the Barnegat Bay–Little Egg Harbor estuary from streams and groundwater is essential to maintaining the ecology of the bay.
-Examination of selected stress periods indicates that simulated base flow in streams flowing into the Barnegat Bay–Little Egg Harbor estuary is reduced by as much as 49 ft3/s from post-development withdrawal conditions when compared to no-withdrawal conditions.
+Freshwater discharging to the Barnegat Bay-Little Egg Harbor estuary from streams and groundwater is essential to maintaining the ecology of the bay.
+Examination of selected stress periods indicates that simulated base flow in streams flowing into the Barnegat Bay-Little Egg Harbor estuary is reduced by as much as 49 cubic feet per second from postdevelopment withdrawal conditions when compared with no-withdrawal conditions.

-The effects of seasonal changes in recharge to, and groundwater withdrawals from, the groundwater flow system is evaluated by examining water levels in the major confined aquifers in the Ocean County study area during periods of relatively low recharge and high withdrawals (stress period 73, August 2002 conditions), and high recharge and low withdrawals (stress period 80, March 2003 conditions).
-The simulated potentiometric surface of the Rio Grande water-bearing zone and the Atlantic City 800-foot sand during stress periods 73 and 80 indicates substantial declines from no-withdrawal conditions to post-development conditions as a result of groundwater withdrawals.
+The effects of seasonal changes in recharge to and groundwater withdrawals from the groundwater flow system were evaluated by examining water levels in the major confined aquifers in the Ocean County study area during periods of relatively low recharge and high withdrawals as well as of high recharge and low withdrawals.
+The simulated potentiometric surface of the Rio Grande water-bearing zone and the Atlantic City 800-foot sand during stress periods 73 and 80 indicates substantial declines from no-withdrawal conditions to postdevelopment conditions as a result of groundwater withdrawals.
 Cones of depression located in Toms River Township, Seaside Heights and Seaside Park Boroughs, and Barnegat Light Borough developed in the potentiometric surface of the Piney Point aquifer in response to groundwater withdrawals.